 When holding a guitar, the thickest string, the E string, is at the top of the guitar.
 The E note is the deepest note.

-The strings get progressively thinner and the notes get progressively higher in pitch.
+The rest of the strings get progressively thinner and the notes get higher in pitch.
 They’re responsible for the A, D, G, B and E notes, respectively.

 The thinnest string, which is situated at the bottom of the guitar when you’re holding it, is responsible for the E note, which is two octaves up from the low E note.